auliakhalqillah/auliakhalqillah.github.io/_posts/2024-01-19-Iteration-and-Recursive-Method.md

 ---
 layout: post
-title: Iteration and Recursive Method using Python
+title: "Iteration and Recursive Method using Python"
 description: Understanding the difference between iteration and recursive method
 tags: Python
 ---